Supported extensions for Microsoft Dynamics CRM

 Use of client certificates is not supported by the Microsoft Dynamics CRM SDK.
 If you configure the Microsoft Dynamics CRM website to require IIS client certificates, you will get authentication failures for any applications that were built using the SDK.

 Modifications to the physical schema of the database, other than adding or updating indexes.
 This includes any actions performed against the database without using the System Customization capabilities in the web application or using the metadata APIs that are described in this SDK documentation.
 Modifying tables, stored procedures, or views in the database is not supported.
 Adding tables, stored procedures, or views to the database is also not supported because of referential integrity or upgrade issues.
 For Microsoft Dynamics CRM 2015 on-premises deployments, adding indexes is supported per the guidelines in the Deploying and administering Microsoft Dynamics CRM documentation.
-This applies to all Microsoft Dynamics CRM databases and the Microsoft Dynamics CRM for Microsoft Office Outlook local database.
+This applies to all Microsoft Dynamics CRM databases and the Microsoft Dynamics CRM for Outlook local database.

 When you change the database without using the support methods for system customization, you run the risk of problems occurring during updates and upgrades.